-“Just like war-gaming, organizations need to put their scenarios into action and see how they play out, so that you then have the next scenarios that show you what will happen,” says Pamela Hackett, CEO, Proudfoot Global and author of Manage to Engage.
+“Just like war-gaming, organizations need to put their scenarios into action and see how they play out, so that you then have the next scenarios that show you what will happen,” says Pamela Hackett, former CEO, Proudfoot Global and author of Manage to Engage.
 “But until we actually take the scenarios and play them through to the endgame, you won’t have the right actions in place to address everything.”

 Importantly, there is no organizational change too small that it doesn’t require this level of planning and modelling.
 After all, you need to know what impact that change will have on the business as a whole before you put it into action.
 Otherwise, you risk financial and reputational damage and may even fall short of your decarbonization targets.